vtian72/portfolio/README.md

 | ST-A           | I beg your, sir, be patient                                 |
 | ST-B           | I beg your, sir, be patient                                 |

-The results table indicates that no single model outperforms others across all metrics, despite Style Transformer A exhibiting superior performance in 4 out of 6 metrics.
-Additionally, the examples underscore the diverse capabilities of different models in reproducing Shakespearean English.
+The examples underscore the diverse capabilities of different models in reproducing Shakespearean English.
 For example, in the first example, GPT-2 and DaVinci were able to retain the poetic depth of the original text whereas Style Transformers A and B simplified the phrase significantly.

 **Tools: Python, LLMs (GPT-2, GPT-DaVinci)**